 Employers must be as mindful as smart consumers should be.
 Unfortunately, the majority of employment background screening companies are misrepresenting the truth when they sell you a $10.00 background check.
 They may claim that it is comprehensive; however, it barely scratches the surface due to the fact that they are only using stale, inaccurate online databases.
 Employers feel they are immune to negligent hiring lawsuits and not liable since they are conducting these type of background checks.
 Case law has said that the employer may still be held liable for using results of a sub-standard background check.

 Employers need to understand the current landscape of employment background checks.
 The paradigm shift is going from disclosing all past criminal activity up front on an employment application to postponing it until the first interview or in some cases until a conditional job offer has been made.
 This movement is called “Ban the Box,” and it is only a matter of time until it affects every employer private or public.
 The result is that employers now more than ever need to run background checks to confirm or divulge any criminal activity.

 5. Think outside of the box: what other criminal searches are at your disposal?

 Criminal background checks to an employer can mean one of many things.
 A nationwide criminal search, a federal criminal search, county level criminal search, or statewide criminal search.
-These records are all different and are housed separately, employers need to understand the value in each search and how they can leverage the information.
-Here is an overview of two different criminal searches:
+These records are all different and are housed separately.
+Employers need to understand the value in each search and how they can leverage the information to avoid negligent hiring lawsuits.